Stelluuh/DevNotes/README.md

 - babel

 # Tools Used
-- postman
+- postman: used to test API endpoints
-- studio 3T for mongoDB
+- studio 3T for mongoDB: used to view database